 Senior Program Officer

-Esther Aoko provides a wide range of research, editorial, social media, and general support to the communications team.
+Esther Aoko provides a wide range of research, editorial, social media, and general support to the Marketing and Communications team.
 Esther envisions a world where young people in all their diversity are able to reclaim and retain their power and ultimately realize their full potential.
 She has four years of experience in the digital advocacy and sexual and reproductive health advocacy fields.
 In her efforts to give a spotlight to the diverse challenges that young people face, she has written and published several articles in local newspapers and on digital platforms.
-Esther is currently pursuing a bachelor’s degree in diplomacy and international studies at the University of Nairobi.
+Esther is currently pursuing a bachelor’s degree in International Relations at the United States University Africa.
 She holds a diploma in software programming and certificates in both project management and digital marketing.
 She is fluent in Swahili and English.

 Programs Associate